TriBITSPub/TriBITS/tribits/doc/build_ref/TribitsBuildReferenceBody.rst

 there are no ``<PKG>_LIB_OPTIONAL_DEP_PACKAGES`` dependencies, then that line is not printed.)

-To also see the direct forward/downstream dependencies for each SE package, also include::
+To also see the direct forward/downstream dependencies for each package, also include::

   -D <Project>_DUMP_FORWARD_PACKAGE_DEPENDENCIES=ON